henning1419/cyfi-nmr/docs/source/index.rst

 Welcome to the CyFi-NMR documentation!
 ======================================

-**CyFi-NMR** (/Cycling Fields - NMR/) is a Matlab research tool to fit model parameters in relaxometry models.
+**CyFi-NMR** (Cycling Fields - NMR) is a Matlab research tool to fit model parameters in fast field cycling relaxation models.
-It comes with a handy GUI :D

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+It is developed as part of a cooperation between the chemistry and mathematics department of the university of Rostock.
+However, everybody with good ideas should be encouraged to participate.

+It is fully open-source under the GPLv3 license and can be downloaded `here <https://github.com/henning1419/cyfi-nmr>`_.

 .. note::